Different types of mortgages

 Pros and cons

-Variable rates can have the following benefits:
+Variable rates can have benefits, including:

-• If wider interest rates fall your mortgage rate is likely to fall too, reducing your monthly repayments
+• if wider interest rates fall your mortgage rate is likely to fall too, reducing your monthly repayments

-But there can be drawbacks:
+But there can be drawbacks, including:

-• If rates rise your mortgage payment could rise too and become unaffordable
+• if rates rise your mortgage payment could rise too and become unaffordable

-• You may be tied into a special deal such as a discount and unable to remortgage or switch without paying a penalty, even if rates rise sharply
+• you may be tied into a special deal such as a discount and unable to remortgage or switch without paying a penalty, even if rates rise sharply

-• Rate fluctuations are subject to market conditions and this can impact your monthly budgeting.
+• rate fluctuations are subject to market conditions and this can impact your monthly budgeting.

 Who do they suit?